This article explains what OpticStudio "instances" are and how they are counted for each license type.

 Each license has a limit for how many simultaneous OpticStudio instances may be opened at one time, and the limit is determined by the type of license you own.
 This section clarifies the limits for each license type and version of the software.

-If you are interested in converting to a subscription license, contact your Zemax account manager or the sales team.
+If you are interested in converting a perpetual license to a subscription or Ansys license, contact your Zemax account manager or the sales team.

 How do I tell how many instances my license supports?